bolt/core-developer-tools/README.md

 ## Configuration

-Clone the repository to somewhere local on a development machine, and aad the full path to the cloned repositories `src/` directory in your Bolt git clone's root `composer.json`.
+Clone the repository to somewhere local on a development machine, and add the full path to the cloned repositories `src/` directory in your Bolt git clone's root `composer.json`.